vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 ### Task 1: Validate schema and data

-1. In the Azure portal, navigate to your **CohoOnPremEnvironment** resource group, then connect to the **SQLCohoDW** virtual machine
+1. In the Azure portal, navigate to your **CohoOnPremEnvironment** resource group, then connect to the **SQLCohoDW** virtual machine.
+If you are still connected you may use the same connection.

-2. Launch SQL Server Management Studio, connect to the local **SQLCohoDW** instance with the demouser account and open a **New Query** window
+2. Launch SQL Server Management Studio, connect to the local **SQLCohoDW** instance with the demouser account and the Demo@pass123 password then open a **New Query** window

     ![Screenshot of the New Query button](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image46.png)